Continuous Pose for Monocular Cameras in Neural Implicit Representation: Conclusion

 \section{Conclusion}

 We proposed a simple yet effective technique for optimizing camera pose as a continuous function of time.
 The benefits of this approach were illustrated through several experiments of diverse applications, namely NeRF from the inaccurate pose, NeRF using Event Cameras, and visual SLAM with Depth and IMUs.
 We also studied different designs of the time-to-pose mapping continuous function, leading us to prefer a decoupled architecture.
 Furthermore, we justified the ease of using the proposed PoseNet in a plug-and-play manner.
 We first propose IMU-Fusion in NeRF-SLAM and analyze the advantage of adopting intrinsic motion frame for camera tracking tasks.
 Clear advantages in terms of performance were also observed in all settings, thanks to the continuous motion prior.
-This also suggests that the proposed technique could potentially be used in many other applications in a rather straightforward manner.

-\paragraph{Limitations:} Due to the high-frequency data processing, the run-time in some applications is compromised.
-Additionally, the correction in inaccurate poses by the proposed PoseNet (or calibration) for NeRF from only color events is not as powerful as that of the NeRF with color images.
+\paragraph{Acknowledgements:} Research is partially funded by VIVO Collaboration Project and also partially funded by the Ministry of Education and Science of Bulgaria (support for INSAIT, part of the Bulgarian National Roadmap for Research Infrastructure).

 \maketitlesupplementary

 In this document, we provide additional details of our method and implementations.
 We further provide qualitative examples corresponding to the main paper results.
 Please also refer to the supplementary video for additional qualitative visualizations.
 We have also attached an example code in a separate file.